conduktor/conduktor-docs/docs/platform/gateway/configuration/oss_security.md

 To update the connection details, edit the kafka.config file with the connection information of the Kafka cluster you wish to connect to.

-For example, to connect to the the Conduktor Playground use the credentials that can be found [Conduktor.io](https://conduktor.io) -> Admin -> Clusters -> Select Cluster -> Advanced Properties where you can find configuration similar to:
+For example, to connect to our Conduktor Free Kafka Playground use the credentials that can be found [Conduktor.io](https://conduktor.io) -> Admin -> Clusters -> Select Cluster -> Advanced Properties where you can find configuration similar to:

 ```properties
 bootstrap.servers=cluster.playground.cdkt.io:9092